 "So we needed to go back to the drawing board and design our charts in a way that they’re easier to digest for everyone.
 We counted on Datylon to provide us with the complementary expertise in Data Visualization."

-The analysts are now able to update the report with losing styling efforts
+- The analysts are now able to update the report without losing styling efforts

 “By condensing vast amounts of information into a more attractive and readable format, busy port Executives now understand what the data is saying and can easily retrieve the information they need to make decisions.”